free things to do in New York City

 Park Walk | (In Person, outdoors) NYC Lavender Festival and Ju-Bee-Lee: Plants and Pollinator Tour

 See what the bees see, and discover how the Governors Island landscape is important to them.
-Learn secrets of the bees, butterflies, and other pollinators who help Governors Island's verdant landscapes bloom, and discover why ecosystems around the world depend on them.
+Learn secrets more of the bees, butterflies, and other pollinators who help Governors Island's verdant landscapes bloom, and discover why ecosystems around the world depend on them. less

 New York City, NY; NYC